bofm/sublime-a-file-icon/README.md

 ## Known Issues

-This package requires you to restart Sublime Text for the applied icons to take effect when:
+1. This package requires you to restart Sublime Text for the applied icons to take effect when:
     - you've installed it,
     - you've changed its preferences,
     - you've installed a new theme that should be patched.
+2. The icons for custom packages require them to be installed.
+E.g. if you want to see `SCSS` icon you should install one of the `SCSS` syntax packages.

 ## Share The Love